soft-eng-II-2025/Participium-Group06/Retrospective/Retrospective_sprint1.md

 - What lessons did you learn (both positive and negative) in this sprint?
   + How important code reviews are
   + To make meeting regularly
-  + Gives more importance to unit tests
+  + Give more importance to unit tests

 - Which improvement goals set in the previous retrospective were you able to achieve?
   + We splitted better the tasks